Pages

 Five Healthy Coping Mechanisms during COVID-19

-- Positive Lists: A regular list of positive things - daily, weekly- all things count, both banal and monumental, from cleaning the kitchen to checking something off my list to getting through a day to leaving the crossroads I reached in revising my second horror novel and the ensuing weeks of blocked agony
+A regular list of positive things-daily, weekly-all things count, both banal and monumental, from cleaning the kitchen to checking something off my list to getting through a day to leaving the crossroads I reached in revising my second horror novel and the ensuing weeks of blocked agony.
+Did I pay a bill today?
+Clean the litter?
+Did I leave the house?
+Did I make someone laugh?
+I make someone's life better?
+Put it on the list, eh?
+My pandemic philosophy?
+Something is better than nothing.

-- Watching movies and shows, from Movies 'n Stuff but also free from the Ottawa Public Library and kanopy, and itunes, Netflix, DisneyPlus, as well as YouTube for virtual panels (ComicCon@Home 2020, TylerCon, the KGB Fantastic Fiction series out of Manhattan, run by Ellen Datlow and Matthew Kressel)
+From renting at my local, Movies 'N Stuff, but also borrowing so many treasures from the Ottawa Public Library, kanopy, as well as itunes, Netflix, DisneyPlus.
+I explored YouTube for virtual panels, ComicCon@Home 2020, TylerCon, the KGB Fantastic Fiction series out of Manhattan, run by Ellen Datlow and Matthew Kressel.

-- Reading books such as Oscar Wilde's The Picture of Dorian Gray, Sonya Taaffe's Forget the Sleepless Shores: Stories, Adam McOmber's Jesus and John; comics; John Allison's wonderful and life-full Giant Days recommended by Amal El-Mohtar, Gail Simone's Clean Room, a vast conspiratorial number reminiscent of Grant Morrison's The Invisibles, if that's possible...; anything by Tom King (thanks, rob mclennan, for recommending!), Chip Zdarsky, Greg Rucka, Mark Waid, Jerry Ordway, Alex de Campi)
+Reading queer-themed books such as Oscar Wilde's The Picture of Dorian Gray, Sonya Taaffe's Forget the Sleepless Shores: Stories, Adam McOmber's Jesus and John; comics.
+Also, I discovered John Allison's wonderful and life-full Giant Days recommended by Amal El-Mohtar, Gail Simone's Clean Room, a vast conspiratorial number reminiscent of Grant Morrison's The Invisibles, if that's possible...; anything by Tom King (thanks, rob mclennan, for recommending!), but also modern great comic writers Chip Zdarsky, Greg Rucka, Mark Waid, Jerry Ordway, and Alex de Campi.

 No comments: